Stan Tscherenkow

 Identify the successor on a two-year runway, transfer authority one class at a time, stay released after each transfer.

-The decision is not whether to step back.
-It is what role you want in the company you built.
+The live decision: what role do you want in the company you built?

 What this decision usually needs